pynbody/tangos/README.md

 Populating the database with other properties
 -----------------------

 So now you probably want to actually put some properties into your database?
 For a tiny simulation, you can do this on a single node.
-Let's say you want to add the `SSC` property (that means 'shrink sphere center') and the `dm_density_profile` (sorta what it says on the tin).
+Let's say you want to add the `shrink_center` property (that means 'shrink sphere center') and the `dm_density_profile` (sorta what it says on the tin).

 You should be able to do this:
 ```
-tangos_writer SSC dm_density_profile --for <simulation_name> --backend null
+tangos_writer shrink_center dm_density_profile --for <simulation_name> --backend null
 ```
 Hopefully that's fairly self-explanatory except maybe the `--backend null` bit, which is inherited because the DB writer wants to be running in parallel.
 Instead, `--backend null` says "you have no parallelism, just use one core".